 This is a prominent landmark in the Anglesey county town of Llangefni.
 It stands on a rocky crag above the town and can be seen from miles around.
 This location gives it excellent exposure to the wind, but would have been problematic for the farmers who needed to bring their grain up the steep paths.

-As with most mills, the sails and machinery were eventually removed and only the empty shell was left by the 1930s, as shown by the Muggeridge photos below.
+As with most disused mills, the sails and machinery were eventually removed and only the empty shell was left by the 1930s, as shown by the Muggeridge photos below.
 Towards the end of the 20th century it had become something of a trouble spot for the youth of the housing estates that had grown up around it.
-In the mid-1990s it was restored, the distinctive cap was placed on it, and it was used to house mobile phone transmitter equipment with a mast on the top.
-(Note that some other pages on the web say this was restored in the early 2000s, but I distinctly remember this being done shortly after I moved to Anglesey in 1992, and well before I got my first mobile in 1999!)
+In 1995 work began to restore it.
+A distinctive cap was placed on it and it was used to house mobile phone transmitter equipment with a mast on the top.
+In 2020 the phone equipment was moved out and the council began looking for an alternative use for it, advertising it for rent for £7500 a year.

 See other images of this windmill at:

 - Images taken in 1936, front and side, and 1939, from the Donald W. Muggeridge Collection of Mill Photographs, University of Kent, Canterbury

 More information at:

 View Windmills of Anglesey in a larger map